Madison Human Resources Management Schools

 Human Resource Management Certificate

 The certificate program is designed for students holding a minimum of a bachelor's degree in a field unrelated to human resource management.
-This post-baccalaureate certificate requires the passage of five out of seven potential courses.
-While some of these, such as 'training and development' and 'management and labor relations' are similar to the bachelor's program, other topics include international management and the social responsibility of businesses.
+This post-baccalaureate certificate requires the passage of five out of eight potential courses.
+While some of these, such as training and development and labor and employee relations are similar to the bachelor's program, other topics include international management and the social responsibility of businesses.
 Entry to the program requires evidence that a student will succeed in the program, such as GMAT scores, industry certification or related work experience.

 Located approximately 32 miles from downtown Madison is Blackhawk Technical College in Janesville, WI, which offers an associate's degree program in human resources.
 This program prepares graduates to assist human resource managers by performing important duties such as interviewing applicants, managing payroll and training employees.